Jocobqc/Jocobqc.github.io/content/projects.md

   - block: collection
     content:
-      title: Selected Systems
+      title: Systems
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I have rich experience in building optical systems and multi-load platforms, and I like these.
       filters:
         folders:
           - system